+The term 'Deepfake' has been floating around for a while now.
+So what is a Deepfake anyway?
 The term 'Deepfake' often refers to a doctored video that uses Artificial Intelligence and facial recognition technology to mimic and grab facial images of one person and superimpose it on another person's body.
-Though it may seem fun and entertaining at first, the ability to create fake and convincing video content and other media with this emerging technology has serious implications for the real world.
+Though it may seem fun and entertaining at first, the ability to create fake and convincing video content and other media with this emerging technology has serious implications for the real world, and identity lifecycles.
 Read on to learn more.

 In May of 2019, a Youtuber called “ctrl-shift-face" uploads a video interview of actor and SNL alum Bill Hader doing celebrity impressions.
 At first glance, it appears Hader is using his comedy chops and impersonating famous people to drum up press for a new creative project that’s releasing soon.
 Hader launches into the famous “Arnold Schwarzenegger” voice, inflecting the Austrian superstar’s European drawl.

 Though Arnold’s timbre has been replicated by hundred of comics looking for laughs, what’s unique about this video isn’t Hader’s impression (which is pretty good), but what happens when he impersonates Arnold’s voice – his face eerily becomes the Governor’s, as if he was wearing a digital mask.
 The squinty eyes, furrowed brow, chiseled chin – all of it is superimposed on to Hader’s head in the altered video, as if Schwarznegger is sitting in the studio talking to the audience.

 The video is entertaining, but, there’s an eerie quality about how similar Hader looks to Schwarzenegger.
 Comments underneath the synthetic media clip say things like “After he started looking like Arnold, I forgot what he actually looks like,” “I thought I was hallucinating,” and “he even looks like him lol.”